April 2, 2010

 The broad guidelines for the kind of work appropriate to the retreat include:

-• major intellectual projects such as working on a book, writing a chapter on an animal-related topic, preparing a case study, or preparing an on-line course in animal studies.
+- major intellectual projects such as a book, or a chapter on an animal-related topic;

-We prefer a commitment of from two to four weeks.
+We prefer a commitment of two weeks.
 Requests for use of the property for shorter periods will be given lower priority.
 The property is not generally available for very brief stays, e.g., an overnight or weekend visit.